tomit4/brianhayes.dev/README.md

 -   [ ] Consider how to possibly automate RSS generation using bash, node, or python and implement said strategy if one is found
 -   [x] Write a bash script that will take an large image file, copy it three times over, and convert each to width 700px, 500px, and 300px, and rename each as image_desktop.webp, image_tablet.webp, and image_mobile.webp
 -   [ ] Write custom 4** and 5** error pages and redirect nginx to those instead of defaults
--   [ ] Write a script that minifies the css, js, and compresses them to gz (once nginx can handle compressed files), and uses sed to change the /dist/\*.html files to read those minified files instead